 Anthony A. Hyman was born in 1962 in Haifa (Israel).
 Hyman was educated at the University College London and at King's College, Cambridge, where he was awarded a PhD in 1987.
 He did a postdoc at the University of California/San Francisco in 1988 and became group head at the European Molecular Biology Laboratory (EMBL) in Heidelberg in 1993.
 In 1998, Tony Hyman became one of the four Founding Directors of the MPI-CBG.
 He was elected a Fellow of the Royal Society in 2007 and was awarded the Gottfried Wilhelm Leibniz Prize in 2011.
 In 2017, Tony Hyman received the Schleiden medal from the German National Academy of Sciences Leopoldina.
 In February 2020, Hyman was awarded the 2020 Wiley Prize in Biomedical Sciences for his work on biomolecular condensates, and also in 2020, he was given the NOMIS Distinguished Scientist Award by the NOMIS Foundation.
 Hyman was elected Member of the National Academy of Sciences in April 2020.
 He received the 2021 HFSP Nakasone Award together with Clifford Brangwynne and he was elected a member of the German National Academy of Sciences Leopoldina in 2021.
 In 2022, Hyman received the Körber European Science Prize 2022.
 For 2023 he and Clifford Brangwynne were awarded the Breakthrough Prize in Life Sciences for discovering a fundamental mechanism of cellular organization mediated by phase separation of proteins and RNA into membraneless liquid droplets.

-Marino Zerial was born in 1958 in Triest (Italy).
-He studied biochemistry at the University of Triest and was awarded a PhD there in 1982.
-He did his postdoctoral work in groups at the Institute J. Monod, Paris, and at the European Molecular Biology Laboratory (EMBL) Heidelberg, where he joined the Cell Biology Program as research group leader in 1991.
+Marino Zerial studied at the University of Trieste and was awarded a Doctor Degree in Biology there in 1982.
+He did his postdoctoral work at the Institut J. Monod, Paris, and at the European Molecular Biology Laboratory (EMBL), Heidelberg, where he was appointed research group leader at the Cell Biology Program in 1991.
 Marino Zerial is one of the Founding Directors of the MPI-CBG, building up the Institute from 1998 on.
 He was awarded the Gottfried Wilhelm Leibniz Prize in 2008 and has been honoured with the membership of the Istituto Veneto di Scienze, Lettere ed Arti in 2019.
 In 2021, he became International Honorary Member of the American Academy of Arts and Sciences.